Burned357Waffles/SwiftParametricEQ/README.md

 <h3>Installation Guide</h3>
 Clone this repository and open the project in Xcode.

 Note: This project was entirely tested on an iPhone 15 Pro Max Simulator in portrait mode.
+There is no promise that it works on different devices or in landscape mode.

 <hr>